ferrangarciarovira/FI-Securities-and-Hedging---BSE-Master-s-coursework/README.md

 - `notebooks/`: Jupyter notebooks with implementations and analysis
 - `excel/`: Excel sheets with pricing models and calculations
 - `data/`: Datasets used in coursework (if applicable)
-- `reports/`: Written reports or presentations related to the course (if any)

 ## Tools Used
 - Python (NumPy, pandas, matplotlib)